 Field-hunting tip

-Look in ultramafic igneous rocks, placer deposits country — that is the host setting where rutheniridosmine typically forms.
+Look in ultramafic igneous rocks, placer deposits country, the host setting where rutheniridosmine typically forms.
 If you start seeing platinum, chromite, magnetite in float, you are in the right ground.
 Field specimens usually show a small flattened hexagonal grains, scales, or nuggets habit, so train your eye for that shape before scanning the outcrop.